 Creating and launching a therapy group is a challenge to even the most seasoned clinician.
-Two coaching questions I often receive on this topic are, "Mari, I want to start a group, but I am worried I won't fill it" and, "I've never done group therapy...how do I even begin?"
+Two coaching questions I often receive on this topic are, "Mari, I want to start a therapy group, but I am worried it won't fill" and, "I've never done group therapy...how do I even begin?"

 I love this question!
 And, because it is asked of me so often I thought I'd outline some helpful tips to support other therapists who are new to group work.

-However, before we begin, I think it would be helpful and important to include a quick overview on my group experience:
+Before we begin, it will helpful and important to include a quick overview on my group experience:

-As a Licensed Marriage and Family Therapist, a Certified Sex Addiction Therapist and Supervisor, the founder of Growth Counseling Services, and the author of, "Facing Heartbreak: Steps to Recovery for Partner's of Sex Addicts", I've been leading therapy groups for the last decade.
+As a Licensed Marriage and Family Therapist, a Certified Sex Addiction Therapist and Supervisor, the founder of Growth Counseling Services, and the co-author of, "Facing Heartbreak: Steps to Recovery for Partner's of Sex Addicts", I've been leading therapy groups for over a decade.

 I first began my training in group therapy starting with my internship many moons ago!
 I vividly recall being assigned the domestically violent men's group at an agency.
 This was an alternative prison sentence group with 18 angry men and little ol' me.
 We met each week in a dark and dusty conference room for an entire year.
 Thankfully the agency provided excellent supervision and additional training in DV, and, over time, I learned the ropes and fell in love with the process of helping these men learn, heal and grow.